elanthis/sugar/doc/smarty.rst

 Setting Variables
 ~~~~~~~~~~~~~~~~~

-Sugar variables can be assigned globally, like how Smarty variables are
-assigned.
-The :func:`Sugar::set` method works identically to the
-:func:`Sugar_Template::set` method, except that variables set with the former
-method will be global to all templates.
+Sugar variables are assigned to a template, not to the global Sugar object.
 This is identical to how Smarty works, except that Sugar's method is called set
 instead of assign.